bardiaghassemi/PDF-Cracker/README.md

 3. pip3 install -r requirements.txt
 4. python3 Cracker.py

-NOTE : Opps You Don't Have git?? get This Web Site https://git-scm.com/downloads And Install git
+NOTE : Opps You Don't Have Git??
+Get This Web Site https://git-scm.com/downloads And Install Git

-NOTE : This Commands in "Linux" Do "NOT" Run With Super_User(ROOT) !!!!!!
+NOTE : This Commands In "Linux" Do "NOT" Run With Super_User(ROOT) !!!!!!

-NOTE : If you enter your file when asked the password question, press enter if you did not have a file to input.
+NOTE : If You Enter Your File When Asked The Password Question, Press Enter If You Did Not Have A File To Input.